MailTape/MailTape-v1/_posts/2020-07-05-Marc-Desse.md

 track7_color: bliss
 episode_URL: 'https://www.mailta.pe/412/marc-desse/'
 musiColor: musiColor412.png
+illustrator: ''
+image: ''
+description: ''
 ---
-<p id="introduction">This morning we welcome [Klô Pelgag](https://www.klopelgag.com/) to select three Sunday morning songs.
+<p id="introduction">This morning, we are pleased to welcome [Marc Desse](https://www.instagram.com/marc.desse/) to select three Sunday morning songs.

-<br><br>
-Surrounded by Gael Etienne, Requin Chagrin's guitarist and keyboardist.
-Close to French bands like Aline or Taxi Girl, his music is always romantic but never dumb </p>
+Marc Desse, a French singer and musician, mixes hedonist texts with a laid-back style, creating spontaneously a warm and languid sound.
+If you listen carefully, you should be able to detect pretty easily some influences from bands like Aline or Taxi Girl.

+His last luminous songs promise an energizing and romantic album (coming soon).
+An album that we imagine as a declaration of love for the city, with a new track titled "Paris je t'aime" to be released in the next few days.

 # Marc Desse's selection